Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and curiosity.

 4. Help Design a Play at Upright Citizen Brigade Theater

 Of all the cool things to do in NYC, this is the one that theater-lovers will love most.
-The highly interactive,belly-achingly funny Upright Citizens Brigade (UPC) company is home to New York City's most revered improv theater shows.
+The highly interactive, and belly-achingly funny Upright Citizens Brigade (UPC) company is home to New York City's most revered improv theater shows.
 Although the company's small theaters won't make the glossy tourist publications, local theater lovers and visitors looking for budget-friendly theater entertainment flock to the shows in droves.

-Those who watch SNL will remember the Upright Citizen Brigade from the skits of the same name in the early 2000's.
-The theater is the training school that inspired the skits and was founded by some of the SNL cast member.
+Those who watch SNL will remember the Upright Citizen Brigade from the skits of the same name in the early 2000s.
+The theater is the training school that inspired the skits and was founded by some of the SNL cast members.
 That alone should tip you off to the coolness that is the Upright Citizen Brigade.

 Many of the interactive shows start off with a group from the company taking suggestions from the crowd.
-As the crowd come up with characters and scenarios the actors begin their play.
-Expect it to get weird but always to be fun as the audience challenges the actors and actresses with roles and ideas that will either horrify or have you rolling in the floors.
-Other shows are straight up comedy acts where no one in the audience is off-limits.
+As the crowd comes up with characters and scenarios the actors begin their play.
+Expect it to get weird but always to be fun as the audience challenges the actors and actresses with roles and ideas that will either horrify or have you rolling on the floors.
+Other shows are straight-up comedy acts where no one in the audience is off-limits.
 Needless to say, these improv shows are one of the most fun things to do in NYC.

 5. Read Comics at Midtown Comic

-Comics, superheroes and everything Marvel calls this store home.
-The small space attracts a devoted following that frequently visit to devour the action packed illustrated creations that remain cool even as the age of technology has made more traditional books obsolete.
+Comics, superheroes and everything Marvel call this store home.
+The small space attracts a devoted following that frequently visits to devour the action-packed illustrated creations that remain cool even as the age of technology has made more traditional books obsolete.

-There are a few locations in New York City, but the largest Midtown Comics is located right outside Times Square at and can be reached by the 1, 2, 3, A, C, E, N, Q and R trains to the 42nd Street stop.
+There are a few locations in New York City, but the largest Midtown Comics is located right outside Times Square and can be reached by the 1, 2, 3, A, C, E, N, Q and R trains to the 42nd Street stop.

 6. The Comic Con Festival